ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 In this book, we will be using a looser definition of "combinator:" Higher-order pure functions that take only functions as arguments and return a function.
 We won't be strict about using only previously defined combinators in their construction.

 Let's start with a useful combinator: Most programmers call it *Compose*, although the logicians call it the B combinator or "Bluebird."
-Here is the typical[^bluebird] programming implementation:
+Here is the typical`[1]` programming implementation:

+>`[1]` As we'll discuss later, this implementation of the B Combinator is correct in languages like Scheme, but for truly general-purpose use in JavaScript, it needs to correctly manage the [function context](#context).

 ```javascript
     const compose = (a, b) =>
       (c) => a(b(c))